oondeo/doodba-copier-template/docs/odoo-migration.md

 # Odoo version migration

-1. Create your base project with copier, on questions ensure that ODOO_VERSION and TARGET_ODOO_VERSION are set.
+1. Create your base project with copier, on questions ensure that ODOO_VERSION and TARGET_ODOO_VERSION are set, dev_ip_address, postgres_dev_exposed, project_dbname and custom_filestore must be set
 2. docker compose up -d
 3. Restore your database and upgrade all modules
+4. Disable all custom views (withoud external id)
-4. invoke migrate-dump
+5. invoke migrate-dump
-5. Create one project per odoo version to migrate and answer questions for each odoo version to jump.
+6. Create one project per odoo version to migrate and answer questions for each odoo version to jump.
 Example: if you are migrating to 16.0 from 12.0, you must create 13.0, 14.0, 15.0 and 16.0 projects, TARGET_ODOO_VERSION always will be 16.0 and change ODOO_VERSION in each project.
 Example commands (change odoo_version before